myapaulogy/PC-to-Android-File_Transfer-using-Java-Socket/README.md

 ## For PC
-within this folder is the JAR file... download it and run it. (double click the jar)
+within this folder is the JAR file... download it and run it. (double click the jar) and accept the java stuff and the connection stuff (public network is just fine)

 # Need More Help On Installation/Running
 ## Android